 A Lean startup is primarily a startup that builds solutions that customers actually want.
-It is not wasting time on writing a long business plan, building complicated systems and products, or stuffing your daily planners with low-priority tasks.
+It is not wasting time on writing a long business plan, building complicated systems and products, or stuffing your daily planners and task trackers with low-priority tasks.
 A Lean startup rather creates minimum viable products (MVPs) and runs proof of concepts with real clients as soon as possible.
 This sustainable business model avoids waste in the form of extra work and features that nobody needs.

 The Lean startup must-haves include: